 - 1. Report to and function from an appropriate EOC/ECC, or other pre-designated central coordination point. - 2.
-Participate in the Policy Group and in major policy decisions with regard to active chemical incidents affecting their city. - 3.
+Participate in the Policy Group and in major policy decisions regarding active chemical incidents affecting their city. - 3.
 Extend or cancel use of resources as emergency measures for public safety. - 4.
-Establish policy for mitigation and recovery within the jurisdiction.
+Establish a policy for mitigation and recovery within the jurisdiction.